Green Building Contractors - Green Building Techniques

 To make your home healthier, more comfortable, and highly energy-efficient, we recommend:

-• Select the site do reduce environmental impact.
+• Select the site to reduce environmental impact.

-• Design the site to conserve landscape and natural resources (trees, shrubs, etc.).
+• Design the site to conserve existing landscape and natural resources.

 • Design appropriate storm water management and water harvesting.